-A: The Pacific Coast OrigamiUSA Conference will offer a selection of classes for all skill levels and interests, and a tentative class schedule will be available around September.
+A: The Pacific Coast OrigamiUSA Conference will offer a selection of classes for all skill levels and interests.
 We know that the instructors will include many well-known authors, as well as some outstanding, experienced teachers.
-This is also a great opportunity for new teachers to get a chance to share their favorite model to an appreciative group.
+This is also a great opportunity for new teachers to get a chance to share their favorite model with an appreciative group.
+You will see class previews online (with pictures!) as classes are entered during the registration period, and you will see a final online schedule (with pictures!) several days before the start of the convention and available all through the convention.
 A final schedule will be handed out at the conference when you arrive.

 Q: How do I register for specific classes at the conference?

 A: Look over the Model Menu and decide on your first and second choices for each session.
 During the registration process each morning of the conference you will select the classes you wish to take.
-The tickets to classes are awarded based on Priority Numbers.
-Your Priority Number will be assigned to you when we receive your registration forms and you will receive an email from us providing your number.
+The assignments to classes are awarded based on Priority Numbers.
+Your Priority Number will be assigned to you when we receive your registration forms.
 In addition, your number will be printed on your name tag.

 Q: What is the Model Menu?

 A: Like a menu at a restaurant lists the choices you have, our menu of origami models is a display to help you see all the models being taught.
 It is organized by levels of difficulty and by time slot.
 The menu will be open for you to inspect beginning on Friday night and is available throughout the conference.
-In addition, there will be an online model menu available when the convention begins.
-Class previews will become available as teachers register for their classes.
+In addition, the class preview and final online schedule are useful in helping you decide in advance which classes you want to take.

 Q: When is the Priority Numbers lottery period?

-A: Registrations received in the first few days will be placed in the first lottery to determine Priority Numbers.
+A: Registrations timestamped on the first day (or postmarked on that day, for mailed-in registrations) will be placed in the first lottery to determine Priority Numbers.

 Q: How do I get a good Priority Number?

-A: Registration forms received by our office within the first few days that the forms are available will be grouped together and randomly assigned a Priority Number.
+A: Registration forms received on the first day that the forms are available will be grouped together and randomly assigned a Priority Number.
 After that, the numbers are assigned as registrations arrive.
 Early registration will guarantee better priority numbers.
 In addition, if you volunteer to teach for two or more hours, you will be allowed to have early opportunity to select classes.